LanHikari22/lan-setup-notes/README.md

 This is the central notes repository for my setup, configurations, and tool exploration work!

+Many great projects and ideas do not get off the ground because of friction with system integration, building, or just getting far enough to be able to do something useful.
+Let's get to that step!

 # 2 See also

 1. [delta-trace](<https://github.com/delta-domain-rnd/delta-trace>)